ecg-icas/icas/doc/0.54/_sources/categories-v2.txt

  * - RESERVED
    - no
-   - Flag for transaction in progress. **We should expose this as flag in the ad.**
+   - Flag for transaction in progress.

 Data Model
 ----------